quaziashfaq/notes/cloud/aws.md

 Replicate every EBS volume.
 - Network-attached block storage for use with Amazon EC2 instance
   - Persist independently from instance
+  - Tied to ove AZ.
   - Used like a physical hard drive
   - Automatically replicated
   - Attached to any instance in the same az
-  - One EBS voluem to one EC2 instance
+  - One EBS volume can belong to one EC2 instance
-  - One EC2 instance to many EBS volumes
+  - One EC2 instance can have many EBS volumes
   - EBS volumes can retain data after EC2 instance termination
   - Allow point-in-time snapshots to S3
   - 1 GiB increments